yashgorana/lane-detection-advanced/WRITEUP.md

 ## Further improvements

 - Improve on the averaging weights.
 Currently, sudden changes in the lane may not be reflected immediately in the rendered output.
-- Introduce Lane sanity checks- check if width or lane line coefficients didn't change abruptly.
+- Introduce Lane sanity checks- if width or lane line coefficients didn't change abruptly.
 - Dynamically update the warp points based on the previous lane detection result.
 This method requires a lane sanity check, as incorrect lanes can result in incorrect warp points.
 - Reset to Histogram Search in case of lane sanity failure